Fast model-based clustering of partial records: Introduction

 For clustering problems, the most common (and often expedient) treatment of missing values is deletion, on either a case or feature basis, or imputation \citep{little14, wagstaff05}.
-Given a data set with $n$ cases and $p$ features, case deletion removes all cases with any missing values across the $p$ features, leading to a reduced data set with $n'<n$ cases that are fully observed for all the $p$ original features.
-After a clustering algorithm has been applied to the resulting reduced data set of complete cases, the remaining $n - n'$ incomplete cases can be assigned to the obtained cluster partition, for example, by using a partial distance \citep{hathawayandbezdek01} or marginal posterior probability \citep{chattopadhyayandmaitra18} approach.
-An alternative deletion approach is executed on a feature-wise basis by discarding any features that are not observed for all $n$ cases, resulting in a data set of $n$ cases but $p'<p$ features on which a clustering algorithm can be applied to directly cluster all cases \citep{chattopadhyay17}.
+Given a dataset with $n$ cases and $p$ features, case deletion removes all cases with any missing values across the $p$ features, leading to a reduced dataset with $n'<n$ cases that are fully observed for all the $p$ original features.
+After a clustering algorithm has been applied to the resulting reduced dataset of complete cases, the remaining $n - n'$ incomplete cases can be assigned to the obtained cluster partition, for example, by using a partial distance \citep{hathawayandbezdek01} or marginal posterior probability \citep{chattopadhyayandmaitra18} approach.
+An alternative deletion approach is executed on a feature-wise basis by discarding any features that are not observed for all $n$ cases, resulting in a dataset of $n$ cases but $p'<p$ features, on which a clustering algorithm can be applied to directly cluster all cases \citep{chattopadhyay17}.
 While attractive for their ease of implementation, both data exclusion schemes make an assumption of a MCAR mechanism, violation of which leads to reduced clustering performance.
-Even if the data are MCAR, deletion approaches may result in poor clustering performance due to loss of information.
-In contrast, imputation approaches \citep{buuren11, donders06, honaker11, park16} for clustering replace each missing value with a predicted value to produce a completed data set that can be supplied to the desired algorithm to cluster all $n$ cases.
-Critically, this treats the imputed values as if they were observed values, and thus ignores any error and uncertainty associated with the fact that they are not the actual values.
+Even if data are MCAR, deletion may yield poor clustering performance due to loss of information.
+In contrast, imputation approaches \citep{buuren11, donders06, honaker11, park16} for clustering replace each missing value with a predicted value to produce a completed dataset that can be supplied to the desired algorithm to cluster all $n$ cases.
+Critically, this approach treats the imputed values as if they were observed values, and thus ignores any error and uncertainty associated with the fact that they are not the actual values.
 Obtaining a suitable method for imputation can be difficult because the most appropriate choice likely depends on the unknown cluster partition.
 As a consequence, use of imputation has been shown to substantially diminish clustering performance \citep{wagstaff05}.